Qiskit/qiskit/README.md

 ## Contribution Guidelines

-If you'd like to contribute to Qiskit Terra, please take a look at our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to Qiskit, please take a look at our [contribution guidelines](CONTRIBUTING.md).
 This project adheres to Qiskit's [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 We use [GitHub issues](https://github.com/Qiskit/qiskit-terra/issues) for tracking requests and bugs.
 Please